 On top of this, many asymptomatic people with positive contact or travel history are not getting themselves tested, or they are not following strict quarantine procedures, which worsens the situation.
 This is why doctors and government officials are urging people to wear face masks in public and maintain social distance.

-The following are the routes of transmission of SARS-CoV-2 (the virus that causes COVID-19) from an infected person:
+The following are the modes of transmission of SARS-CoV-2 (the virus that causes COVID-19) from an infected person:

 Symptomatic Transmission - An infected person with signs and symptoms of COVID-19 is known to be symptomatic COVID-19 patient.
 When such a patient spreads the virus to others, it is called symptomatic transmission.
 This was believed to be the primary mode of transmission.
 Evidence suggests that the shedding of SARS-CoV-2 is highest in the first three days since the onset of symptoms.

-Pre-symptomatic Transmission - It takes an average of 5 to 6 days for an infected person to show symptoms (can be up to 14 days).
-Until an infected person shows signs and symptoms, he or she is said to be a pre-symptomatic patient.
-Data collected show that some individuals can be tested positive 1 to 3 days before the development of symptoms.
+Pre-symptomatic Transmission - It takes an average of five to six days for an infected person to show symptoms (can be up to 14 days).
+Until an infected person shows signs and symptoms, they are said to be a pre-symptomatic patient.
+Data collected show that some individuals can be tested positive one to three days before the development of symptoms.
 A study claimed patients to be most contagious during this period.